Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 Studies show that a balanced intestinal flora:

-- Supports the production of immune cells
+- The production of immune cells supports

 - Protects against pathogens